robertgeddis/marketing_analysis/README.md

 ## 📈 Focus Areas
 * **Channel Performance:** Queries to evaluate the efficiency of various search and social acquisition channels.
 * **Marketing Claims:** User activity segmentation correlated to matching success on the platform to substantiate marketing claims (e.g. Users with a photo have x% more applications).
-* **Lead Quality & Conversion:** Analyzing the quality of traffic by tracking conversion rates from initial landing to final customer status.
+* **Lead Quality & Conversion:** Analysing the quality of traffic by tracking conversion rates from initial landing to final customer status.

 ## 🛠 Technical Features
 * **Multi-Source Integration:** Joining external API data with internal databases to provide a holistic view of the lifecycle funnel.